chriswayg/packer-proxmox-templates/debian-10.0-x86_64-proxmox/README.md

  ../build.sh proxmox
 ```

-The finished template (default 33000) can be seen in the Proxmox GUI
+- The finished template (default 33000) can be seen in the Proxmox GUI
+- The default username is 'deploy'

 ### Command Options